 Taking good care of your dental implant and your natural teeth is a major part of your role as a patient.
 Getting an infection at the site could compromise your dental implant and lead to complications.

 Further tooth decay or gum disease could complicate or compromise your procedure too and, if your missing tooth was lost as a result of tooth decay, it could be an indication that you need to improve your dental hygiene skills.

 The good news is that your implant needs the same care and attention as your natural teeth.
 That means brushing and flossing twice a day, as well as visits to your dentist twice a year to keep your teeth and implant free of plaque.

 Follow Your Dentist’s Post-surgical Instructions

-Your dental practitioner will give you care instructions for the surgical site to help you keep it clean and free of infection.
+A consultation with your dental practitioner will help you get proper instructions for the surgical site to help you keep it clean and free of infection.
 Make sure you follow the rules carefully.